hhandoko/sslakka/README.md

   * `vagrant global-status` show all Vagrant VM on the machine
   * `vagrant halt` suspends the services VM
   * `vagrant destroy` deletes the services VM

+The following Vagrant plugin is not mandatory, but help speed up box provisioning by caching common packages on subsequent provisioning:

+  * [vagrant-cachier]

 **NOTE:** _PostgreSQL will be available on `localhost:15432` or `192.168.100.10:5432`.
-PostgreSQL localhost port forwarding is setup at port `15432`` to avoid conflict with existing PostgreSQL installation._
+PostgreSQL localhost port forwarding is setup at port `15432` to avoid conflict with existing PostgreSQL installation._

-The following Vagrant plugins are not mandatory, but help speed up box provisioning by caching common packages and update Guest Additions to the latest version automatically:

-  * [vagrant-cachier]
-  * [vagrant-vbguest]

 ## Contributing